Public Service Act 2020

 You could also call this:

-"The Commissioner leads talks to create fair work agreements with employees and their unions."
+"The Commissioner leads talks to create fair work agreements for government employees."

 When it comes to negotiating collective agreements, the Commissioner is in charge.
-The Commissioner negotiates these agreements under the Employment Relations Act 2000 as if they were the employer of the departments or interdepartmental ventures.
-This means the Commissioner has the same rights and duties as an employer would.
+The Commissioner negotiates these agreements under the Employment Relations Act 2000 for all departments or interdepartmental ventures, as if they were the employer.

-The Commissioner must negotiate with the union that represents the employees and consult with the chief executive or board of each department or interdepartmental venture.
-This ensures that everyone involved has a say in the negotiation process.
-The Commissioner's goal is to reach a fair agreement that works for everyone.
+The Commissioner must negotiate with a union that you are a member of, and they must consult with the chief executive or board of your department or interdepartmental venture.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.